 It’s no secret that cats definitely fall into the “loner” side of the spectrum when it comes to socialization.
 While they may enjoy being around us – especially when there is the promise of food – some cats simply don’t enjoy being around other felines.
 Unfortunately, this can often be displayed with signs of aggression and can be disconcerting for both yourself and your neighbors, especially if they have cats, too.

-In this article, we’ll be discussing everything you need to know territorial aggression in cats and how to manage any issues you may have with your territorial cat.
-Not only this, but we’ll let you know the signs and symptoms to look out for, so you can spot and stop the problem, before it gets worse.
+In this article, we’ll be discussing everything you need to know about territorial aggression in cats and how to manage any issues you may have with your territorial kitty.
+Not only this, but we’ll let you know the signs and symptoms to look out for, so you can spot and stop the problem before it gets worse.

 Are Cats Territorial?